nickproud/Easy-TCP-Server/README.md

 Whenever an incoming TCP request is received by the server, a 'Channel' is opened.
 A 'Channel' represents a connection between server and client.
 Messages from the client are converted from bytes to a string in the 'Channel' and the 'DataReceived' event is fired.

+The server works asynchronously firing a Task to handle each incoming client, and as a result can handle multiple clients simultaneously.

 ## Example Implementation in a .NET Core Console App.

 The below is a demonstration of a simple console application which spins up a server and handles incoming requests